During the spring semester of the junior year, students begin discussions with a faculty member to find an area in which to work.

 Honors, Publications, and Prizes

 Majors with an outstanding academic record are encouraged to pursue honors work during their senior year.
 Honors in computer science provides a special opportunity to pursue an extensive project as a computer scientist.
 Honors projects can lead to coauthorship of a paper and the opportunity to attend an international conference.
-A book is awarded, as a prize, annually in the fall to a senior who has achieved the highest distinction in the computer science major program.

 Honors Project Overview